 It is usually done by applying a feedback voltage from the output through a voltage divider network to the non-inverting input of the op amp (pin#1).

 The feedback voltage should be adjusted to be just below the internal reference voltage value (5.1 V) when the output is normal.

 Now, if the output voltage tends to increase above this set limit, the feedback voltage would also increase proportionately and at some point exceed the reference limit.
 This will prompt the IC to take necessary corrective measures by adjusting the output PWM, so that the voltage is restricted to the normal level.

 Pin#3 (Sync): This pinout can be used for synchronizing the IC with an external oscillator frequency.
 This is generally done when more than a single IC is used and requires to be controlled with a common oscillator frequency.

 Pin#4 (Osc.
 Out): It's the oscillator output of the IC, the frequency of the IC may be confirmed at this pin out.

-Pin#7 (discharge): This pinout can be used for determining the dead time of the IC, meaning the time gap between the switching of the two outputs of the IC (A and B).
-A resistor connected across this pin and ground fixes the dead time of the IC.
+Pin#7 (discharge): This pinout can be used for determining the deadtime of the IC, meaning the time gap between the switching of the two outputs of the IC (A and B).
+A resistor connected across this pin#7 and pin#5 fixes the dead time of the IC.